Last updated and effective as of August 26, 2022.

-This Policy applies only to information that we process on behalf of our customers (where we act as a ‘data processor’ or ‘service provider’) or for our own purposes (for example, as a ‘data controller’ or a ‘business’) in connection with our Services.
-This Policy does not cover and information we collect or process from our own corporate website, which are covered by our site privacy notices available here.
+This Policy applies only to information that we process on behalf of our business clients (where we act as a ‘data processor’ or ‘service provider’) or for our own purposes (for example, as a ‘data controller’ or a ‘business’) in connection with our Services.
+This Policy does not cover any information we collect or process from our corporate website, which is covered by our site privacy notices available here.

 If you have any questions or concerns regarding this Policy, you may write to us at firstname.lastname@example.org or by mail to: Chief Privacy Officer, Lotame Solutions, Inc., 8850 Stanford Blvd., Suite 4000, Columbia, MD, USA.

 Lotame does not provide its Services directly to consumers.
 Instead, Lotame’s Services help businesses – marketers, advertising agencies, marketing technology platforms and publishers – engage in interest-based advertising and marketing.
 Interest-based advertising is the practice of delivering relevant content and advertising to people based on their interests, activities, and behaviors.

 Lotame collects, uses, and discloses information that identifies or relates to a specific individual and other information described below in the course of operating its platform and providing the Services to its business clients.
 This information may or may not be linked to an identifiable individual, as described in this Policy.